Skip to main content

 Allah Bux Soomro

 Soomro got killed on May 14, 1943, while riding in a horse-cart in his hometown of Shikarpur.
 He was 43 when he died.
 Some people say he was murdered by agents of the All India Muslim League who wanted separation.
+There is an opinion that his murder was preplanned and well orchestral.
+Khan Bahudur Khuhro and his brothers were also accused of Soomro's politically motivated murder.
 Others think Hindu extremists did it.

 Comments